brandybrawler/ITSv2/README.md

     *   **Follow Spline:** Ideal for creating predictable traffic flow, complex racing lines, and parking maneuvers.
     *   **Follow Target:** AI dynamically finds and follows a route to any target Actor in the world using the road network.
 *   **Advanced Obstacle Avoidance:** Uses a configurable array of sensor rays to detect and dynamically maneuver around obstacles.
-*   **intelligent Intersection Handling:** AI vehicles can navigate complex intersections, yielding to traffic based on road priority or right-of-way rules to prevent collisions and deadlocks.
+*   **Intelligent Intersection Handling:** AI vehicles can navigate complex intersections, yielding to traffic based on road priority or right-of-way rules to prevent collisions and deadlocks.
 *   **Dynamic Traffic Spawning:** The `AITSv2_Spawner` automatically manages the vehicle population around the player, spawning and despawning AI to create a lively world without sacrificing performance.
 *   **Racing & Overtaking AI:** Specialized logic for racing scenarios, including drafting, calculating optimal racing lines through corners, and aggressive overtaking.
 Traffic vehicles can also perform overtakes on two-way roads.
 *   **Vehicle Profiles:** Fine-tune AI driving characteristics, from engine and transmission performance to steering and throttle response, using Data Assets.